Mohamedalybouri/Mohamedalybouri.github.io/README.md

-# ***Planning***
+# ***What is Git?***
-- VCS
-- GIT
-- Git branch
-- Fork
-- Diferrence between fork and branch
-- Advantages and disadvantages of using Git

 When you take a look at the defenition in google of git you will see that Git is a version Control system (VCS)

 **What is version Control system?**

 # ***A version Control system:***
-* A system that tracks changes to a file or set of files over time
+It is a system that tracks changes to a file or set of files over time.
+It can share on multiple computers.
+Also, you can log where be changed.
+And if you screw things up or lose files, you can easily recover.
-* Sharing on multiple computers
-* Logging where be changed
-* If you screw things up or lose files, you can easily recover

 # ***Types of VCS***